Two sided ergodic singular control and mean field game for diffusions: Control problem

 \subsection{Optimality within $\mathcal{A}$}

 Optimality within the class $\mathcal{A}$ of càdlàg controls requires further analysis.
 As expected, and mentioned in \cite{Alvarez}, the optimal controls within class $\mathcal{A}$ are the same controls found in the class of reflecting controls.
-An analogous result to the one presented below was obtained for non-negative diffusions when considering a maximization problem in which $q_u$ and $q_d$ have opposite signs in \cite{HDF} (see also \cite{KKXYZ}).
+An analogous result to the one presented below was obtained for non-negative diffusions when considering a maximization problem in \cite{CDF} (see also \cite{KKXYZ}).
+More precisely, it is clear that